dogweather/forkful/content/en/haskell/dates-and-times/converting-a-date-into-a-string.md

 weight: 28
 ---

-## What & Why?
-Converting a date to a string means taking a date object and turning it into readable text.
-Programmers do this to display dates to users or to format them for storage or transmission.

 ## How to:
 In Haskell, you use the `formatTime` function from the `Data.Time.Format` module for this job.
 Let's dive right into some code: